Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/7-system-design-example-ssit-device.rst

 2. Right-click in the white space of the Block Diagram view and select **Validate Design**.
 Alternatively, you can press the F6 key.
 A message dialog box opens as shown below.

-   The Vivado tool will prompt you to map the IPs in the design to an address.
+   The Vivado tool prompts you to map the IPs in the design to an address.
 Click **Yes**.

    .. image:: media/vpk_assign-address.png

    .. note:: The number of address segments may vary depending on the number of memory mapped IPs in the design.

-   Once the validation is complete, A message dialog box opens as shown below:
+   Once the validation is complete, a message dialog box opens as shown below:

    .. image:: media/validation_message.PNG